Kong/docs.konghq.com/app/gateway-oss/2.5.x/getting-started/quickstart.md

   <a href="https://konghq.com/install/#kong-community">installed Kong</a> &mdash; It should only take a minute!
 </div>

 In this section, you'll learn how to manage your Kong instance.
-First, we'll have you start Kong in order to give you access to the RESTful Admin interface, through which you manage your Services, Routes, Consumers, and more.
-Data sent through the Admin API is stored in Kong's [datastore][datastore-section] (Kong supports PostgreSQL and Cassandra).
+First, you have to start Kong in order to give you access to the RESTful Admin interface, through which you manage your Services, Routes, Consumers, and more.
+Data sent through the Admin API get storage in Kong's [datastore][datastore-section] (Kong supports PostgreSQL and Cassandra).

 ## 1. Start Kong Gateway